 - Reward a customer who left a positive review with a surprise and delight gesture.
 Once a month select your favorite review and reach out to that customer or client with a gift card, a handwritten note or even a discount code thanking them for their ambassadorship and positive feedback.

 - Encourage local business customers to leave reviews.
 Whether it’s through signage inside the business, in a company email signature or in a series of social media posts that go up on a monthly cadence.
-Remind customers that a Google My Business (GMB) account exists and to leave you a review.
+Remind customers that a Google Business Profile (GBP) account exists and to leave you a review.

 Here’s a sample of how you can respond to a negative review for your own brand or a client’s account.